gzmorell/go-pb/README.md

 Modified as an example of proto2

-### Generate the proto code.
-Run:
+## Proto Code Generation

+Run the next command to generate the proto code:

 `> protoc -I . --go_out=.  .\addressbook.proto`

-to generate the tutorialpb/addressbookpb/addressbook.pb.go file.
+This will generate the tutorialpb/addressbookpb/addressbook.pb.go file.

+Where tutorial is the package name, and addressbook the file name.

+## Running the app

+`> go run .\main.go`